tetunori/BMWalker.js/README.md

 const walkerHeight = 200;
 const markers = bmw.getMarkers(walkerHeight);

-// Sort with z-position value
-markers.sort( (a, b) => {
+// Sort with z-position value to avoid overlapping markers.sort( (a, b) => {
   if (a.z < b.z) return -1;
   if (a.z > b.z) return 1;